FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

 a factory has to create our component, because our component needs a parameter in this case a *Context*, in order to create our **SharedPreferencesManager**, because Dagger doesn't know how to get a *Context* we have to provide it to Dagger ourselves.

-Inside we have an interface which is essentially our factory and one function that has one important function called `create` which returns (creates) the `SingletonComponent` but with a parameter of the type we wanted, in our case a `Context`.
+Inside we have an interface which is essentially our factory and one function important function called `create` which returns (creates) the `SingletonComponent` but with a parameter of the type we wanted, in our case a `Context`.

-Also there's `@BindsInstance`, this annotation knows about the type of the parameter in our case `Context` and later on whenever we request this `Context` within our `@Singleton` scope we'll have it provided to us by Dagger we don't have to do anything else (because this runtime variable is tied to the component's scope that binds it, in our case *SingletonComponent*).
+Also there's `@BindsInstance`, this annotation knows about the type of the parameter in our case `Context` and later on whenever we request this `Context` within our `@Singleton` scope we'll have it provided to us by Dagger we don't have to do anything else (because this runtime variable is tied to the component's scope that binds it, in our case *SingletonComponent* and it's children, more about that later on).

 As I mentioned earlier, Dagger would be far easier without Android's runtime, but `Context` is a runtime variable which is available once the app's started and that's what complicates things.